 Portfolio-wide Modifications

-If DSM and/or BE incentives or tax credits become available to Public Service customers during the 2023 DSM and BE Plan year, Public Service will provide contractors with education on the availability of and terms associated with Inflation Reduction Act (“IRA”) incentives and/or tax credits implemented during the 2023 program year.
+If DSM and/or BE incentives or tax credits become available to Public Service customers during the 2023 DSM and BE Plan year, Public Service will provide contractors and customers with education on the availability of and terms associated with Inflation Reduction Act (“IRA”) incentives and/or tax credits implemented during the 2023 program year.

 Public Service will provide two live, in-person trainings on BE strategies to Residential and Commercial contractors and/or distributors in 2023.